-After reading several inspiring blog posts, I decided to organize my bathroom drawer.
+After reading several inspiring blog posts, I decided to organize my bathroom drawer with some DIY drawer dividers.
+While it isn’t quite a junk drawer, it sure had accumulated a lot of junk.

 Now I am going to share with you a before photo… but be a good friend and don’t let this circulate the globe, n’kay?